 Our outstanding debt consists of our \$250.0 million revolving credit facility and our \$40.0 million term loan.
 Borrowings under our revolving credit facility are subject to a borrowing base calculation.
 Our revolving credit facility and term loan are governed by an amended and restated credit agreement with a consortium of banks led by Wells Fargo Bank, National Association.
 Both the revolving credit facility and term loan mature on May 23, 2023.
 At the time of entering into our amended and restated credit agreement in May 2018, we used the proceeds from our \$40.0 million term loan and borrowings of \$135.4 million under our revolving credit facility to repay our prior term loan that had an outstanding principal balance of \$134.7 million and was scheduled to mature on December 3, 2020.
-As of May 2, 2020, we had \$132.9 million outstanding under the revolving credit facility, with \$60.3 million available for borrowing and \$1.7 million in stand-by commercial letters of credit, and our term loan had an aggregate principal amount outstanding of \$26.0 million.
+As of August 1, 2020, we had \$20.5 million outstanding under the revolving credit facility, with \$171.2 million available for borrowing, subject to certain borrowing base restrictions, and \$1.7 million in stand-by commercial letters of credit, and our term loan had an aggregate principal amount outstanding of \$16.0 million.

 Borrowings under the revolving credit facility bear interest based on either, at our option, the base rate or LIBOR, in each case plus an applicable margin.
 The base rate is the higher of (1) Wells Fargo's prime rate, (2) the federal funds rate (as defined in the credit agreement) plus 0.50% and (3) the one-month LIBOR (as defined in the credit agreement) plus 1.00%.
 The applicable margin for loans under the revolving credit facility, which varies based on the average daily availability, ranges from 0.25% to 0.75% per year for base rate loans and from 1.25% to 1.75% per year for LIBOR loans.
-The weighted average interest rate on the amount outstanding under the revolving credit facility as of May 2, 2020 was 2.04%.
+The weighted average interest rate on the amount outstanding under the revolving credit facility as of August 1, 2020 was 1.89%.